Derivatives of tan & sec — Graphical and Algebraic

 Explore – see the unit circle construction for \(\tan\theta\) and \(\sec\theta\):

-Drag \(\theta\) and watch the tangent height (red segment) and the secant length (purple label) change.
-Notice how fast \(\tan\theta\) grows as \(\theta\) approaches \(\pm\frac{\pi}{2}\)!
+Drag \(\theta\) and observe the tangent height (red segment) and the secant length (purple label).
+Note the rapid growth of \(\tan\theta\) as \(\theta\) approaches \(\pm\frac{\pi}{2}\).

 Derivative of \(\sec\theta\) via Similar Triangles

-We want \(\frac{d}{d\theta}(\sec\theta)\).
-Using the same unit circle picture:
+We seek \(\frac{d}{d\theta}(\sec\theta)\).
+Using the same unit circle construction:

 \(\sec\theta\) is the distance from the origin to the point \((1, \tan\theta)\) on the vertical tangent line.